MikeMorenoDSP/awesome-synthesis/README.md

 # Awesome Synthesis
-A curated list of free software for learning synthesis.
+A curated list of free and open source resources for learning synthesis.

 ## Synthesizers
 **Subtractive**